 Elizabeth Gardiner: Certainly.
 I am sorry that I do not have at my fingertips everything that has come to the committee over the last year, but I would be very surprised if there were no draft affirmative instruments in the legislation that has come before you over the last year.
 I will certainly check that and write to you, because I would expect that there would be such powers.
 A number of those Bills will have had Henry VIII powers in them to amend primary legislation, and our default provision is that we would have draft affirmative procedure attached to those powers.

 The made affirmative procedure is interesting.
 It is the procedure that has been used for a lot of the Covid regulations but, in fact, it is a very unusual procedure historically.
-The only legislation prior to this that I was aware that had this procedure was either civil contingencies legislation or a lot of indirect tax legislation where there is a concern about forestalling.
+The only legislation prior to this that I was aware of having this procedure was either civil contingencies legislation or a lot of indirect tax legislation where there is a concern about forestalling.
 If you change the rate of cigarette duty, you want it to come into force immediately.
 You do not want to have a draft affirmative procedure whereby people can buy cigarettes without the raised duty.
 They are really the only places where we have encountered that procedure in the past.
 It was not the standard procedure that was used in run-of-the-mill primary legislation.

 I do not think that the guidance to which you refer, the parliamentary counsel guidance, is about policy decisions about the appropriate procedures to apply to instruments.
 That is a policy decision advised by legal advice and parliamentary counsel at the end of the day.
 Our guidance is about drafting.
 Therefore, you will find there forms of words that we would use if we were putting in the negative procedure and forms of words for the draft affirmative procedure.